Flow Chemistry Systems and Reactors

 A continuous flow chemistry systems provides for the introduction, mixing and reaction conditions (time, temperature, pressure and mole ratios) to perform a desired chemical transformation.

 The time needed to perform a reaction in batch is simply measured with a timer.
-In a continuous flow system, this same reaction time is determined by the volume of the reactor divided by the flowrate (V/Vdot) which also results in units of time and they are comparable.
-A simplified flow chemistry system would consist of at least two pumps, a mixing junction, a flow tube (aka reactor coil) long enough to provide the time necessary for the reaction to proceed and a receiver for the reaction products.
-Because these reactions can operate at high pressures (see below), the providers of these systems impose a pressure on the system (through a back pressure regulator) or resistance at the end of the flow path.
+In a continuous flow system, this same reaction time is determined by the volume of the reactor divided by the flowrate (V/Vdot) which also results in units of time and the two methods are directly comparable.
+A simplified flow chemistry system would consist of at least two pumps, a mixing junction, a flow tube or reactor coil long enough to provide the time necessary for the reaction to proceed and a receiver for the reaction products.
+Because these flow reactions can operate at high pressures (see below), the providers of these systems impose a pressure on the system (through a back pressure regulator) or resistance at the end of the flow path.
 This is needed to let these precision pumps operate liquid filled (hydraulic) so that they deliver precise volumes of reagents or solvents to the reactor.
-Priming of these pumps in conjunction with the back pressure regulator eliminates the presence of gas bubbles or air that will keep them from operating properly.
+Priming of these pumps in conjunction with the back pressure regulator eliminates the presence of gas bubbles or air that will keep them from accurately dispensing liquids.
 Upstream of the mixing junction one can add a ‘mixing chip’ which consists of hundreds of static mixers packed into a small volume that enables reactants to come into intimate contact prior to being raised to reaction temperature or prior to adding a third reagent.
+This mixing is especially significant when the two reactant streams differ markedly in their solubility parameters.

 From this basic starting point comes a plethora of reaction conditions that can be manipulated by the researcher to accomplish project objectives.
 Reaction conditions that were either avoided or difficult to achieve are now in sight.
 Added to this is the ability to do multiple reactions with, in essence, a robot then dramatically expands the experimental space worth considering.
 Examples of reaction strategies that are fully supported by flow chemistry systems are:

 - Highly Exothermic – The surface area to volume ratio of flow chemistry systems is one to two orders of magnitude greater than traditional batch reactors.
-Thus reactions that might have required dry ice baths or low temperature control units can now be done at much higher temperatures because one can remove the heat without starting a run away reaction.
+Thus reactions that might have required dry ice baths or low temperature control units can now be done at much higher temperatures because one can remove the heat without starting a run-away reaction.
+Reactions that are usually done at low temperatures due to the heat constraint can now be run at much higher temperatures revealing previously hidden reaction selectivity information.

 - Highly Corrosive – While glass is corrosion resistant, it also provides poor heat transfer.
 Reactions can be run in hastelloy-C metal flow tubes or with silicon carbide heat exchange plates that resist corrosion from high concentrations of nitric and sulfuric acid.